What are steroids?

-Because of their anti-inflammatory properties, corticosteroids are a valuable class of medications.
-They are commonly used to treat mild inflammatory conditions, or to suppress the inflammation associated with an allergic response.
-When administered in high doses, they act as immunosuppressant drugs.
 Most forms of corticosteroids that are prescribed are synthetic, and include prednisone, prednisolone, dexamethasone, triamcinolone, and methylprednisolone.
-These synthetic forms of corticosteroids are many times more potent than the naturally occurring forms and typically last much longer.
+These synthetic forms of corticosteroids are many times more potent than the naturally occurring forms found in the body and typically last much longer.
 Because of their increased potency and duration of activity, if synthetic corticosteroids are used, the patient must be carefully monitored to minimize the risks of serious side effects.

 For decades, this class of drugs has benefited humans and animals.
 They are a vital part of the treatment protocol for many life-threatening diseases.
 Their benefits far outweigh any risks in the majority of cases.
 When used properly, very few side effects occur.

 Corticosteroids may have both short- and long-term side effects that cause different problems in your dog.